helgee/plyades/README.rst

 .. image:: https://travis-ci.org/helgee/plyades.png
     :target: https://travis-ci.org/helgee/plyades

-Plyades is an astrodynamics library, written in Python and based on Numpy and Scipy.
+Plyades is an MIT-licensed astrodynamics library written in Python.
+It aims to provide a comprehensive toolset for fast development of performant mission analysis applications.
+The API provides powerful high-level objects for pythonic ease-of-use while the low-level functional building blocks can also be used independently.

 .. code-block:: python